septentrio-gnss/moTi/README.md

 ```

 ##### Use the PHC clock from Linux
-The PHC (Precition Hardware Clock) device exposed by the driver can be used to sync the Linux system clock
+The PHC (Precision Hardware Clock) device exposed by the driver can be used to sync the Linux system clock

 ##### When the card is installed and running
 Once everything is configured:
 * The Time Card provides accurate time to Linux
 * You can serve time to network clients using NTP or PTP
-* Your system becomes a Stratum 1 time source because it is tied to GNSS
+* Your system becomes a Stratum 1 time source

 This means your server can act as a time source for the whole infrastructure.

 ##### If something goes wrong
 * If the driver fails to load: make sure you have a new Linux kernel
-* If /dev/ptp doesn’t show: check BIOS PCle settings
+* If /dev/ptp doesn’t show: check BIOS PCIe settings
 * If no GNSS: verify if antenna is connected.

 These are normal steps to get the Time Card recognized by Linux.

 ## Design documentation

-### Hardware files
-* KiCad Project files
-* Schematics PDF
-* BOM (Bill Of Materials)
 #### Ordering mosaic
 If you need to order a mosaic-G5 T please contact [Septentrio](#Who is Septentrio?)